 Before the QA test with Apple, you’ll need to create a list of common customer questions.
-This list will be used by Apple to recreate real-world scenarios so you can practice using Apple Business Chat interactive messages before you use it with customers.
+This list will be used by Apple to recreate real-world scenarios so you can practice using Apple Messages for Business interactive messages before you use it with customers.
 Your list of common questions will need to include the customer’s intent and experience, the features used, and expected outcome.

 - Intent: Briefly explain what the customer wants to accomplish.